-To restore any of the files in your account you have to click on the R1soft Restore Backups icon in cPanel and then on the first icon which corresponds to the restore point you want to use.
+If you use R1Soft, you need to start at the R1soft Restore Backups icon on cPanel’s homepage.
+Click the first icon which corresponds to the restore point you want to use.
 See the screenshot below.

 Look at the public_html folder in the screenshot and how it is selected for restore.
 Once you click on the Restore Selected button a new window will pop up.